Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 I believe that if I were hired that these issues could be resolved by some mentoring.
 Sci-Tech has containers that work and I am sure that I would quickly be able to successfully learn this part of the tasks.
 Especially noting that I had no difficulty building a Docker compatible with PyTorch and GPU usage.
 The recipe is noted in app_train.py and is as follows:

-*docker pull pytorch/pytorch:2.4.0-cuda12.1-cudnn9-runtime
++docker pull pytorch/pytorch:2.4.0-cuda12.1-cudnn9-runtime
-*docker build -t pytorch-app .
++docker build -t pytorch-app .
-*docker run -it --rm --gpus all -v $(pwd)/logs:/app/logs -v $(pwd)/model:/app/model -p 8898:8898 pytorch-app (gets a bash terminal)
++docker run -it --rm --gpus all -v $(pwd)/logs:/app/logs -v $(pwd)/model:/app/model -p 8898:8898 pytorch-app (gets a bash terminal)
-*python app_train.py (in the bash terminal)
++python app_train.py (in the bash terminal)